How-to Use Multiple HD CCTV Cameras to LiveStream Video on YouTube and Facebook

-Here are a few ways to use multiple HD CCTV cameras (AHD, HD-TVI, HDCVI) to Livestream video on Facebook and YouTube.
-At CCTV Camera Pros, I have helped many customers over the years setup security cameras for live streaming video applications.
-Some of these customers use the same equipment for their security and others use their security camera systems exclusively for live streaming.
-Video multiplexers and surveillance DVRs can both be used for these streaming applications when installed in conjunction with a PC with Open Broadcast software and an HDMI capture card.
+Here are a few ways to use multiple HD CCTV cameras (AHD, HD-TVI, HD-CVI) to Livestream video on Facebook and YouTube.
+At CCTV Camera Pros, I have helped many customers over the years setup multiple security cameras for live streaming video applications.
+I have designed video surveillance systems for some customers to serve the dual purpose of provide recorded video security and to be used for online live video streaming for promotional purposes.
+I have also designed many HD security camera systems exclusively for online live streaming for marketing.

 There are two ways to use a CCTV DVR to live stream: 1) via HDMI 2) RTSP streams.
 I like the HDMI method better because the RTSP streaming method can be delayed and cause some performance problems with the recording operations of the DVR.
 The setup is almost the same.
 This method works best on DVRs that have dual monitor / spot monitor support.
 The spot monitor setup allows you to have a continuous live video display on the HDMI output while the VGA output can be used to administer the DVR using the menu system.
 The spot monitor output does not display the menu system or actions being performed on the DVR.
 You can see this in the below video demo.

 This is how it works.

 - Up to 16 cameras are hard wired to the DVR using RG59 Siamese coax cable.
 We use an iDVR-PRO16H HD CCTV DVR because of the excellent dual monitor / spot monitor support.

 - The HDMI output of the DVR is configured as a spot monitor.